 “Ready to go?” our lead guide shouts from the front.
 He’s wearing a grin that seems completely at odds with the hard slog that has seen us make our way up the side of a mountain so densely wooded that our armed guards have literally had to hack away at it with the machetes they wear at their hips.

 I’m not ready.
 Far from it.

 I want to lie down on the ground, suck water from the bottle, and take off my mud-caked shoes.

 But the gorillas are somewhere deeper into the forest and I didn’t come all this way to turn back.

 I’m going to earn my hour’s quiet communion with those beautiful animals.

 Gorilla trekking is most commonly associated with neighboring Rwanda, but Uganda’s cheaper rates make it an appealing option for those on a tighter budget.

-While Rwanda charges $750 USD for the privilege and is looking at increasing their rates in the future, Uganda’s low season (November) sees gorilla permits available for the relatively affordable price of $450 USD per person.
+While Rwanda charges $1,500 USD for the privilege, Uganda’s gorilla permits available for the relatively affordable price of $700 USD per person.

 Far from being a gentle walk through the park, gorilla trekking in Bwindi-Impenetrable is an activity that requires at least a modicum of physical fitness.